KEERTHIKA-K25/RAG-Model/README.md

 The question generation module is functional but still under improvement.
 It successfully generates questions from the uploaded syllabus content, but sometimes the exact number of questions per mark category (e.g., 2-mark, 5-mark) may vary slightly from the requested count.

-This is due to the limitations of prompt control in local LLMs (like Mistral-7B) and token-length constraints.
+This is due to the limitations of prompt control in local LLMs (like Mistral-7B).
 Efforts have been made to refine the prompts and model parameters, and further improvements can be made with more time and better hardware.

 ## 📂 Project Structure